-First, it should be clear that the Church of Jesus Christ in Christian Fellowship is not an actual church.
-We are an unorganized nondenominational Christian movement that is a part of the larger Latter Day Saint/Mormon movement.
+First, it should be clear that the Church of Jesus Christ in Christian Fellowship is an nondenominational Christian ecumenical movement, and is a part of the larger Latter Day Saint/Mormon movement.

-- In the first reference, the full name of the Church is preferred: “The Church of Jesus Christ in Christian Fellowship.”
+- In the first reference, the full name, or the abbreviated name of the movement is preferred: “The Church of Jesus Christ in Christian Fellowship,” or “the Fellowship of Christ.”

 - When a shortened reference is needed, the terms “the Fellowship” or the “Church of Christ” are encouraged.
 The “restored Church of Christ” is also accurate and encouraged.